Buddhism in the United States: Women and Buddhism

-Contemporary developments
+Issues in American convert Buddhism

 Engaged Buddhism

 Socially engaged Buddhism has developed in Buddhism in the West.
 While some critics assert the term is redundant, as it is mistaken to believe that Buddhism in the past has not affected and been affected by the surrounding society, others have suggested that Buddhism is sometimes seen as too passive toward public life.
 This is particularly true in the West, where almost all converts to Buddhism come to it outside of an existing family or community tradition.
 Engaged Buddhism is an attempt to apply Buddhist values to larger social problems, including war and environmental concerns.
 The term was coined by Thích Nhất Hạnh, during his years as a peace activist in Vietnam.

 The Buddhist Peace Fellowship was founded in 1978 by Robert Aitken, Anne Aitken, Nelson Foster, and others and received early assistance from Gary Snyder, Jack Kornfield, and Joanna Macy.

 Another engaged Buddhist group is the Zen Peacemaker Order, founded in 1996 by Bernie Glassman and Sandra Jishu Holmes.

 In 2007, the American Buddhist scholar-monk, Ven.
 Bhikkhu Bodhi, was invited to write an editorial essay for the Buddhist magazine Buddhadharma.
 In his essay, he called attention to the narrowly inward focus of American Buddhism, which has been pursued to the neglect of the active dimension of Buddhist compassion expressed through programs of social engagement.
 Several of Ven.
 Bodhi's students who read the essay felt a desire to follow up on his suggestions.
 After a few rounds of discussions, they resolved to form a Buddhist relief organization dedicated to alleviating the suffering of the poor and disadvantaged in the developing world.
 At the initial meetings, seeking a point of focus, they decided to direct their relief efforts at the problem of global hunger, especially by supporting local efforts by those in developing countries to achieve self-sufficiency through improved food productivity.
 Contacts were made with leaders and members of other Buddhist communities in the greater New York area, and before long Buddhist Global Relief emerged as an inter-denominational organization comprising people of different Buddhist groups who share the vision of a Buddhism actively committed to the task of alleviating social and economic suffering.